1425

 Jacqueline of Hainault

-Jacqueline, Countess of Hainault was captured by the Duke of Burgundy in 1425.
+Jacqueline was captured by the Duke of Burgundy, but she managed to escape.
 At the end of the year the Duke of Gloucester sent a token force to ‘rescue’ her.
 It was soundly defeated by Burgundy at the Battle of Brouwershaven.

 An Army for France